 - Ease of Implementation: Building your own is expensive, time-consuming, and difficult to scale.
 With BigQuery, you need to load data first and pay only for what you use.

-- Speed: Process billions of rows in seconds and handles real-time analysis of Streaming data.
+- Speed: Process billions of rows in seconds and handle the real-time analysis of Streaming data.

-Dremel: It dynamically apportions slots to queries on an as-needed basis, maintaining fairness amongst multiple users who are all querying at once.
+- Dremel: BigQuery Architecture dynamically apportions slots to queries on an as-needed basis, maintaining fairness amongst multiple users who are all querying at once.
 A single user can get thousands of slots to run their queries.
 It takes more than just a lot of hardware to make your queries run fast.
 BigQuery requests are powered by the Dremel query engine.

-Colossus: BigQuery relies on Colossus, Google’s latest generation distributed file system.
-Each Google data centre has its own Colossus cluster, and each Colossus cluster has enough disks to give every BigQuery user thousands of dedicated disks at a time.
-Colossus also handles replication, recovery (when disks crash) and distributed management.
+- Colossus: BigQuery Architecture relies on Colossus, Google’s latest generation distributed file system.
+Each Google data center has its own Colossus cluster, and each Colossus cluster has enough disks to give every BigQuery user thousands of dedicated disks at a time.
+Colossus also handles replication, recovery (when disks crash), and distributed management.

-Jupiter Network: It is the internal data centre network that allows BigQuery to separate storage and compute.
+- Jupiter Network: It is the internal data center network that allows BigQuery to separate storage and compute.